chirpley/docs/docs/source/asbrand.rst

 For the services you've chosen during the creation of the campaign content needs to be set.

 On the left you'll find all the services in your campaign.
 By clicking on them, the service will open in the center of the screen.
-In the top of the centerview you can see a selection of filters which you can use to show different type of cards.(set content, content set etc.)
+In the top of the center-view you can see a selection of filters which you can use to show different type of cards.(set content, content set etc.)

 .. figure:: _static/images/service-header.png
   :width: 600
   :align: center
   :alt: Service Tabs

-  Deals have different statussen during the runtime of the campaign.
+  Deals have different statuses during the runtime of the campaign.
 By clicking on the filters, deals with that status will be loaded in the grid below.

 By default the filter "Set content" is activated.
 Until an influencer has accepted a deal, all the shown cards are anonymous except for favorites.